vEnhance/1802/src/flux.typ

   caption: [The flux integral for a surface circled in our poster @fig-int-chart-stokes.], )

-This section will be pretty reminiscent of @sec-work.
+This chapter will be pretty reminiscent of @sec-work.
 We'll start by giving a "bare-hands" definition of the flux through a parametrized surface.
-It will be usable, but pretty cumbersome, so in the next section @sec-divthm we'll immediately try to find ways to shortcut it.
+It will be usable, but pretty cumbersome, so in the next chapter @sec-divthm we'll immediately try to find ways to shortcut it.
 For 18.02, the methods available to you will be

 - Bare-hands parametrization (covered here)
   - Even here, magic formulas can save you a lot of work --- see @table-magic-cross-prod-n-dS.
 - Shortcut: Transforming to a surface area integral (covered in @sec-flux-to-surf)
-- Shortcut: The divergence theorem, by converting to a 3D volume integral (covered in the next section @sec-divthm)
+- Shortcut: The divergence theorem, by converting to a 3D volume integral (covered in the next chapter @sec-divthm)
 - Shortcut: Crummy Stokes' theorem, if the vector field happens to be a curl (covered in @sec-badstokes)

 == [TEXT] The definition of flux using bare-hands parametrization